iocafe/iocafe-doc/source/hw-io-abstraction/pins-library/190918-using-pins-chapter.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 Configuring outputs under “outputs” group is similar to configuring inputs.

-The attributes for inputs
+The attributes for inputs:

 • pull-up: Set 1 to enable pull-up resistor on output.
 • pull-down: Set 1 to enable pull-down resistor on output.

 ::